 A research-oriented seminar focusing on the mechanisms of behavior, cognition, perception, or social interaction.
 Students conduct a major experiment with human or animal subjects and present their findings in a written report meeting American Psychological Association journal form requirements.
 A comprehensive written review of the professional literature in the student's area of research is also required.
 Students must complete either 451 or 452, but they may complete both courses.
-Prerequisite: PSY 300 with a minimum grade of D or PSY 310 with a minimum grade of D.
+Prerequisite: PSY 230 with a minimum grade of D.